IreneKilgannon/wsaa-project/README.md

 ## __Future Improvements__

 Login/logout functionality.
 Specifically a group login/logout functionality so each group can view their own patterns.
+Authorization and authenticate would be required.

 Users can only update their own information.